spencer-shadley/completed-class/class-content/13-MVC/03-Algorithms/02-permutation-substring/README.md

     - For example, given the following strings:

     ```js
-    var str = 'smapnuer';
+    const str = 'smapnuer';
-    var sub = 'super'; // the first string contains all of the characters needed to make the second
+    const sub = 'super'; // the first string contains all of the characters needed to make the second
     ```

     - The following should be returned: